shalomb/shalomb/cv/cv.md

 * Designer/DevOps engineer of the private cloud (based on [Citrix CloudPlatform](https://www.citrix.com/products/cloudplatform/)/[XenServer](https://www.citrix.com/products/xenserver/)) used as a deployment platform to facilitate QA activities of 65+ internal teams.
 * Involved in the design, development and provisioning of stock and bespoke dev/test environments for integration and regression testing using technologies across the stack (cloud resources, virtual machines, hypervisors, storage and networking, applications and profiles).
 This included the backend implementation of platforms for customer demos/roadshows e.g. [Citrix Summit/Synergy](http://www.citrixsummit.com/)
 * Member of the core automation team whose remit it is to develop and support the internal test automation framework that underpins quality assurance strategies of the [Citrix Desktop and App virtualization](https://www.citrix.com/solutions/desktop-virtualization/overview.html) suites.
 My role within the team is the development lead for the Perl components of the framework to support Linux and Mac end-points.
 * Other activities included support, triage and troubleshooting of, often complex, issues in infrastructure and test environments; application of agile methodologies to evolve both code and infrastructure, procurement and lifecycle maintenance of hardware and software, technical training.
+Library Code, Reporting, Delivery.

 _May 2007 - Dec 2007_ • **Crystal Amusements Ltd** • Leicester Square, London, United Kingdom